prabintp/daraljk/_portfolio/color-room-films.markdown

 title: Color Room Films | Website Redesign

 hero-image: /images/projects/color-room-films/colorroom.jpg
-summary: Website designed for Color Room Films in Jackson, NJ to use as a landing page for potential clients and a portfolio of recent work.
+description: Website designed for Color Room Films in Jackson, NJ to use as a landing page for potential clients and a portfolio of recent work.

 images:
   - url: /images/projects/color-room-films/home.jpg